siteorigin/docs/widgets-bundle/getting-started/creating-a-widget.md

 ## Widget class

-Now you'll need to create a class which extends the `SiteOrigin_Widget` abstract base class.
-The `SiteOrigin_Widget` class is based on the WordPress Widgets API so a constructor containing information about the widget is required.
+Now you'll need to create a class that extends the `SiteOrigin_Widget` abstract base class.
+TheS `iteOrigin_Widget` class is based on the WordPress Widgets API, so a constructor containing information about the widget is required.

 You'll also need to register your widget class with the SiteOrigin Widgets Bundle using the `siteorigin_widget_register` function, passing in the widget id, widget file path, and widget class name as arguments.